jid311/SOUPDIL_SENSE_ADMM/readme.txt

 If you use this code, please cite the following paper:
-DUAN Jizhong, SU Yan, Improved Sensitivity Encoding Parallel MRI Reconstruction Algorithm based on Efficient Sum of Outer Products Dictionary Learning
+DUAN Jizhong, SU Yan, Improved Sensitivity Encoding Parallel MRI Reconstruction Algorithm based on Efficient Sum of Outer Products Dictionary Learning, Journal of Shanghai Jiao Tong University (Science) (In Review)